NUCLEAR-BOMB/option/doc/markdown/reference.md

 template<class T, class = void>
 struct option_traits;
 ```
-A template class type used for decreasing the size of `opt::option` for type `T`. \
+A template class type used to remove size overhead of `opt::option` for type `T`. \
-You can also use a metafunction like `std::enable_if` in second template argument to leverage SFINAE.
+You can also use a metafunction like `std::enable_if` in second template argument to apply SFINAE.
 This allows to utilize `opt::option_traits` for more flexible specializations.

-The `opt::option` uses `opt::option_traits` to not store separate `bool` variable to indicate an empty state, but instead use the contained value itself to store that flag. \
+The `opt::option` uses `opt::option_traits` to not store separate `bool` variable to indicate an empty state, but instead use the contained value itself to store that flag.

 See [builtin `opt::option_traits` specializations](./sentinel.md).

 You can declare without defining `opt::option_traits` to disable using the builtin `opt::option_traits` specializations if something goes wrong.